tobyweston/essential_acceptance_testing/manuscript/part2/design.md

-It uses a JUnit like fixture to match up the specification to an executable test and create a reusable resource for testing related scenarios consistently.
+Concordion uses a test fixture to match the specification to an executable test.
 In science, a fixture is often physical apparatus used to support a test specimen during an experiment.
 The experiment or test is distinct from the apparatus that supports it.
 JUnit often muddles this idea because a JUnit test will typically include test support code (the fixture part) as well as actual test scenarios.

 When we use a HTML specification like Listing 1.1, we can create fixtures which are more about supporting the test and the test scenarios themselves are encoded in the specification.
-We can create differing scenarios but reuse the same fixture.
+We can create differing scenarios in HTML but reuse the same fixture.
 Our fixture for the above might look like the following.